 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment06/22/01 (U.S. District Court: Judge Black)

-Sentence01/03/03 Prisoner's Petition
+Sentence01/03/03 Prisoner's Petition06/15/07

 State's Return of Writ11/01/07

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing02/01/10

 Court of Appeals Decision Decision:

 Supreme Court Decision05/11/05

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court10/20/03 State's Brief

 Trial Court Decision09/22/04 Oral Argument

 Court of Appeals Decision02/21/06 Decision

-Supreme Court Decision
+Supreme Court Decision08/02/06

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision11/21/07

-- Status in State Courts as of 12/31/15: No capital proceeding pending. - Status in Federal Courts as of 12/31/15: Pending in the district court on Turner's petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: Pending in the district court on Turner's petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 05/11/05, the Ohio Supreme Court affirmed Turner's conviction and death sentence on direct appeal.
 On 06/15/07, Turner filed a petition for a writ of habeas corpus in district court.
 On 04/22/11, the magistrate judge recommended the denial of the writ, which the district court found moot on 03/21/13 because Turner was granted leave to amend his petition.
 On 05/30/13, over the Warden's objections, Turner amended his petition to raise claims challenging the constitutionality of lethal injection.
 Turner amended his petition, over the Warden's objections, on 06/11/15.
 On 09/09/15, the district court dismissed the lethal injection claims, but allowed Turner to again request leave to amend, which he did on 10/23/15.
+Turner again requested leave to amend on 02/05/16 which the court denied on 04/28/16 subject to renewal after the decision in Adams v.
+Bradshaw (Adams III).